jan-cieslik/cancer_informatics/docs/learning_R/variables.md

 ```

-You can also assign the same value to multiple variables:
+It is also possible to assign one value to multiple variables at once:

 ```r